KuroKen91/MentorMe/README.md

 Add all necessary STRIPE ENV
 ```

-Head over to your postgres terminal and create a local database with whatever name you entered for DB_NAME in your .env file, and then run
+Head over to your Postgres terminal and create a local database with the name you entered for DB_NAME in your .env file, and then run

 You can then start the two dev servers (in separate terminals):